apostrophecms/apostrophe-documentation/modules/apostrophe-migrations/index.md

 ## Methods
-### add(*name*, *callback*, *options*) *[api]*
+### add(*name*, *fn*, *options*) *[api]*
-Add a migration callback to be invoked when the apostrophe-migrations:migrate task is invoked.
-As an optimization, the callback MIGHT not be invoked if it has been invoked before, but your callback MUST be idempotent (it must not behave badly if the migration has been run before).
+Add a migration function to be invoked when the apostrophe-migrations:migrate task is invoked.

+The function is invoked with a callback.
+If it returns a promise, the promise is awaited, and the function should not also invoke the callback.
+However for bc this situation is tolerated.

 The options argument may be omitted.
 If options.safe is true, this migration will still be run when the --safe option is passed to the task.
 ONLY SET THIS OPTION IF THE CALLBACK HAS NO NEGATIVE IMPACT ON A RUNNING,